 After Acts seven the kingdom was no longer "near" for Israel, for they had definitely, formally, and finally rejected the offer made through Peter in Acts 3:19 - 21, and the kingdom had been postponed into the indefinite future.
-The apostles probably did not realize this at once, but surely God would not have inspired them to make an offer which He had already withdrawn.
-The text of Acts eight through twenty-eight will be searched in vain for such an offer.
-By Acts nine (or thirteen) even the program leading up to its establishment had been replaced with another program based on the fall and setting aside of Israel (Rom.
+The apostles probably did not realize this at once, but surely God would not have inspired them to make an offer which He, Himself, had withdrawn.
+The text of Acts chapters eight through twenty eight will be searched in vain for such an offer.
+By Acts chapter nine, eleven, or thirteen (depending on when the Body of Christ is thought to have begun) even the program leading up to its establishment had been replaced with another program based on the fall and setting aside of Israel (Rom.
 11:11 - 15).

 The oft repeated refrain in the Psalms, "How long, O Lord, how long?" became the cry of national Israel, as is symbolized today in Jerusalem's "Wailing Wall."
-A partial answer to this question is found in Psa.
-4:2 where it is GOD who asks, "How long?"
+A partial answer to this question is found in Psalm 4:2 where it is God who asks, "How long?"
 "How long will ye turn my glory into shame?
-How long will ye love vanity, and seek after leasing [lying]?"
+How long will ye love vanity, and seek after lying?"
 The long delays were due to Israel's unbelief and sin.
 In Isa.
 30:18 the prophet says, "And therefore will the Lord wait, that He may be gracious unto you, and therefore will He be exalted, that He may have mercy on you: for the Lord is a God of judgment: blessed are all they that wait for Him."
 God waits so He can be gracious.
 See Isa.
 25:9; 33:2 and 2 Pet.
 3:15.

 During this Age of Grace the message is the "Gospel of the Grace of God."
 It is so named, not only because it offers salvation by pure grace, but also because it represents an exceedingly gracious move, dispensationally, on God's part.
-When Israel, and the whole world, fully deserved judgment -- a judgment then due to take place according to the chronology of the prophetic program -- God declared an amnesty instead!
-He opened His arms wide to individual sinners of all nations, with an offer of salvation full and free, apart from the program of prophecy and the Mosaic Covenant.
+When Israel, and the whole world, greatly deserved judgment -- a judgment then due to take place according to the chronology of the prophetic program -- God declared an amnesty instead!
+He interrupted the prophetic program and opened His arms wide to individual sinners of all nations, with an offer of salvation full and free, apart from the program of prophecy and the Mosaic Covenant.

-However, for a limited time, there was still a slowly dwindling group of saints on the earth who, before Israel was set aside, had believed -- on the basis of the kingdom hope and program.
-Other believers, saved under the same hope but who had died, will one day be raised to realize that hope, and share in that program (Notice the promise that David will be a "Prince" in the millennial kingdom).
-If the Body of Christ began as late as Acts 13, even James could not be in that Body, and it was promised that he would sit on one of the twelve thrones reigning over one of the tribes of Israel.
-Did the believers of early Acts who lived on into the Age of Grace lose that hope and fail of enjoying their part in the prophetic program?
-I think not.
-It was not THEIR fault it was interrupted and the kingdom postponed.
+However, for a limited time, there was still a slowly dwindling group of saints on earth who, before Israel was set aside, had believed -- on the basis of the kingdom hope and program.
+Other believers, saved under the same hope but who had died, will one day be raised to realize that hope, and share in that program (notice the promise that David will be a "Prince" in the millennial kingdom).
+If the Body of Christ did not begin before Acts nine, Stephen, who died before that time, will surely be raised to take his place in this millennial kingdom.
+If the Body of Christ began as late as Acts thirteen, even James could not be in that Body, and it was promised that he would sit on one of the twelve thrones reigning over one of the tribes of Israel.
+Surely the believers of early Acts who lived on into the Age of Grace did not lose that hope and fail of enjoying their part in the prophetic program.
+It was not their fault it was interrupted and the kingdom postponed 2 course and concludes with the coming of Christ in glory.